loxabeauty/js-assessment/README.md

 the `data` directory; you can access it at `/data/<filename>.json`.

 ### Project Submission

-Submit your project's github link via email.
+Submit a pull request and notify us of the same via email.